 9. Limit alcohol and smoking before bed

 Alcohol can definitely make you sleepy, but it can also interfere with sleep, so that you never get proper deep sleep.
 Don’t smoke or drink alcohol for a few hours before bed.
-For more information and what else can be bad for your sleep, check out this article.
+Read more about things that affect sleep.

 10. Be careful with caffeine

 Caffeine keeps you awake and alert, and stays in the body for up to 8 hours, so if you have issues sleeping, you should have your last cup of tea or coffee by 2pm at the latest.

 If your sleep problems persist, you should go to your doctor to discuss it.
 Sleep problems are very common and normal, and your doctor will be able to advise you on what you should do.
 If you’re not sure what you should say to your doctor, check out our article how to talk to your doctor about sleep.

 Feeling overwhelmed or want to talk to someone right now?

 - Get anonymous support 24/7 with our text message support service

 - Connect with a trained volunteer who will listen to you, and help you to move forward feeling better

 - Free-text SPUNOUT to 50808 to begin

 - Find out more about our text message support service